OEscriba/OEscriba/README.md

 ### Hi, everyone 👋

-My name is Fernando, and i'm a brazilian Ex-Senior Customer Success Specialist.
+My name is Fernando, and I'm a brazilian Ex-Senior Customer Success Specialist.
 A little bit about me:

 - 💜 I worked at Hostinger for 2 years
 - 🌱 I’m currently learning Java and Python